When Jesus had finished all these words, He said to His disciples,

 (a) Peter was following Him.
 Torn between his love for Jesus and his fear of getting arrested, Peter kept to the shadows to see what would happen to the Lord.
 He was not the only disciple who followed Jesus.
 Another, unnamed disciple, gained access for both of them into the courtyard of the high priest (see entry for John 18:16).

 (b) The courtyard of the high priest.
+Instead of holding their sham trial in their usual chambers in the temple, the Council met in the court or hall of the palace of Caiaphas the high priest.
 While Jesus was inside being tried by the council, Peter was outside warming himself by a charcoal fire (John 18:18).

 (b) Sat down with the officers.
 The armed Levites of the temple guard did not recognize Peter as the disciple who had tried to behead poor Malchus in the garden (Matt.
 26:51).
 At least not at first (Matt 26:73).

 Now the chief priests and the whole Council kept trying to obtain false testimony against Jesus, so that they might put Him to death.